oracle/python-oracledb/doc/src/api_manual/defaults.rst

 .. attribute:: defaults.prefetchrows

-    The default value for :attr:`Cursor.prefetchrow`.
-This is a query tuning attribute, see :ref:`tuning`.
+    The default value for :attr:`Cursor.prefetchrows`.
+This is a query tuning attribute, see :ref:`Tuning Fetch Performance <tuningfetch>`.

     This attribute has an initial value of 2.